tinted-theming/home/builder.md

 A base16 builder is an application that can build sytax highligting definition files for text editors by using base16 scheme files which contain a collection of colours and base16 template files which contain synax highlighting rules.
 A builder uses Git as the mechanism to download and keep uptodate sytax files and template files.

 ## File Structure
-- `schemes.yaml` - Holds a list of scheme respositories
+- `/` - Contains anything you consider appropriate for your builder
-- `templates.yaml` - Holds a list of template respositories
+- `/sources/schemes/list.yaml` - Holds a list of scheme respositories
-- `/schemes/scheme_name/scheme-dark.yaml` - A dark scheme file (optional if scheme is dark only)
+- `/sources/templates/list.yaml` - Holds a list of template respositories
-- `/schemes/scheme_name/scheme-light.yaml` - A light scheme file (optional if scheme is light only)
+- `/schemes/scheme_name/*.yaml` - A scheme file (there may be multiples of these)
-- `/templates/editor_name/template.mustache` - A template file
+- `/templates/template_name/template/*.mustache` - A template file (there may be multiples of these)
-- `/templates/editor_name/template-config.yaml` - template configuration file
+- `/templates/template_name/template/config.yaml` - A template configuration file

 ## Workflow
-When building themes a base16 builder should iterate through all the scheme files in `schemes` and for each scheme should iterate through all the template files in `templates`.
+When building themes a base16 builder should iterate through all the scheme files in `/schemes` and for each scheme should iterate through all the template files in `/templates`.

 ## Variables
 A builder should provide the following variables to a template file: